nishtahir/language-kotlin/README.md

 ## Testing

-> All changes to the grammar must be accompanied by tests.
+> All changes to the grammar must be accompanied by tests covering relevant scopes.

 Tests are run using [`vscode-tmgrammar-test`](https://github.com/PanAeon/vscode-tmgrammar-test).
 Test cases and regression tests are available in the `/test` folder.